V-Sekai/manuals/decisions/20240325-table-avatar-embedded-xmp.md

 ## Context

 The current project involves creating a schema for storing VRM license data, GLTF 3d assets, and other metadata.
-The data will be stored in a `public.cbf_avatar` table with fields such as `created_at`, `gltf_embedded`, `uuid`, and `xmp`.
+The data will be stored in a `public.cbf_avatar` table with fields such as `created_at`, `gltf_embedded`, `id`, and `xmp`.

 ## Problem Statement